-Although these two products are quite different, both the Netgear Orbi and Google WiFi succeed in their aims to blanket homes in high-quality WiFi.
-If you still use a traditional WiFi router and are considering upgrading, either of these powerful new mesh systems are sure to blow you away.
+Although these two products are quite different, both the Netgear Orbi and Google WiFi succeed in their aims to blanket homes with high-quality WiFi.
+If you still use a traditional WiFi router and are considering upgrading, either of these powerful new mesh systems will surely blow you away.

 This allows all your modern devices to connect to the 5 GHz signal, while still allowing any older devices you may have to connect to the more compatible 2.4 GHz signal.

-A tri-band router, on the other hand, broadcasts three separate signals, one 2.4 GHz and two 5 GHz signals.
+On the other hand, a tri-band router broadcasts three separate signals, one 2.4 GHz and “two 5 GHz signals”.